Maveyyl/SanityJS/README.md

 * not_empty : 	set to true to check if the object is empty

 * cb :			custom checking callback function that will be called given obj as parameter, returns true if success, returns false if fail.
-* cb_message : 	string that will be logged if cb call fails
+* cb_message : 	string that will be logged if cb call fails, optional.
+* label : 		string used to name the checked object, is useful in order to retrieve the said object during a custom checking callback.

 * length : 		what should be the length of the object if it is an array or a string
 * full_check : 	verify the type of all elements of the object if is is an array, check only first element otherwise